kivy/python-for-android/doc/source/apis.rst

 app.
 Pyjnius is works by dynamically wrapping Java classes, so you don't have to wait for any particular feature to be pre-supported.

-You can include Pyjnius in your APKs by adding the `pyjnius` or `pyjniussdl2` recipes to your build requirements (the former works with Pygame/SDL1, the latter with SDL2, the need to make this choice will be removed later when pyjnius internally supports multiple Android backends).
+You can include Pyjnius in your APKs by adding `pyjnius` to your build requirements.
 It is automatically included in any APK containing Kivy, in which case you don't need to specify it manually.

 The basic mechanism of Pyjnius is the `autoclass` command, which wraps a Java class.
 For instance, here is the code to vibrate your device::